LUMII-Syslab/imcs_layoutengine/README.md

 - It uses fast quadratic optimization algorithm
 - It is open-source

+## Contributors & History
+The following people contributed to the Java version (it was initially written in C/C++ and later ported to Java):
+- Kārlis Freivalds
+- Paulis Ķikusts,
+- Krišjānis Prūsis
+- Jevgēņijs Vihrovs
+- Jans Glagoļevs
+- Pēteris Ručevskis
+- Sergejs Kozlovičs
+- Mikus Grasmanis

-The initial Java version was low-level and not suitable for execution is web browsers.
+The Java version was still low-level and not suitable for execution in web browsers.
+Thus, Sergejs Kozlovičs developed two higher-level Java wrappers and transpiled them to JavaScript.

+We include:
+- the low-level Java code
+- higher-level Java wrappers
-Thus, Sergejs Kozlovičs developed two wrappers over the initial low-level Java code.
-Furthermore, he created glue code and non-trivial build scripts for transpiling Java sources to JavaScript.
+- glue code and build scripts for transpiling Java sources to JavaScript

 ## Java classes
 The higher-level wrappers over the initial low-level code are located in the Java packages lv.lumii.diagramlayout and lv.lumii.dialoglayout.
 The wrappers provide two Java classes:
 - IMCSDiagramLayout for laying out graph diagrams, and
 - IMCSDialogLayout for laying out dialog windows.